AudioRole: An Audio Dataset for Character Role-Playing in Large Language Models: Audio Role-Playing Task

 \paragraph{Content Personalization (CP)} CP evaluates stylistic consistency using GPT-4o-audio multi-modal reasoning ability.
 The model takes in $X_b$ and a reference audio sample $X_c$, and a prompt to analyze whether they show the same character's style in a range of 0 to 2.
+The prompt used is shown in Table \ref{tab:prompt_cp}.

 By combining objective signal measurements with learned character representations, ARP-Eval provides comprehensive insights into system performance, while this multifaceted approach effectively captures the complex interplay between speech quality, contextual intelligence, and character consistency, which defines successful audio role-playing implementations.